 - Check that the terminal and terminal guard, if fitted, are unobstructed and undamaged. - 2.
-If the appliance is in a compartment or cupboard, check that the specified service space around the appliance is clear. - Check all joints and connections in the system and remake any that show signs of leakage.

-Political and repressuring if applicable as described in the - Refill and re-pressurise if applicable as described in the commissioning section. - 4.
+If the appliance is in a compartment or cupboard, check that the specified service space around the appliance is clear. - 3.
+Check all joints and connections in the system and remake any that show signs of leakage. - Refill and re-pressurise if applicable as described in the commissioning section. - 4.
 Operate the appliance and take note of any irregularities.